kudobuilder/operators/repo/incubating/elastic/README.md

 }
 ```

-To learn more on how to use elasticsearch checkout the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).
+You can learn more on how to use elasticsearch from the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).